aridoza/foundational-java/Concurrency/concurrency2.md

         executor.execute(() -> write());
     }

-    // for the fun, we will first sell FB and buy ABC, then we will buy FB and sell ABC volatile int plusMinus = 1;
+    // For fun, we will first sell FB and buy ABC, then we will buy FB and sell ABC. volatile int plusMinus = 1;

     private void write() {